1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Chronic Pancreatitis in Houston

-• Enzyme Replacement Therapy: Pancreatic enzyme capsules taken with meals improve digestion and nutrient absorption.
+• Enzyme Replacement Therapy: Pancreatic enzyme capsules to be used with meals enhances digestion and absorption of nutrients.

-• Low-Fat Nutrition Plan: A tailored diet low in fat-with healthy proteins and complex carbs-reduces pain and steatorrhea.
+• Low-Fat Nutrition Plan: is an individualized diet that is fat-free-has healthy proteins and complex carbohydrates, which diminish pain and steatorrhea.

-• Endoscopic Procedures: ERCP or stent placement to clear ductal blockages and ease pancreatic drainage.
+• Endoscopic surgery: ERCP or stenting to clear up ductal blockage and relax of pancreatic drain.

 Why Choose GastroDoxs for Chronic Pancreatitis Care?